hustcer/musd/README.md

 By default, the highest quality lossless music will be downloaded, usually in `flac` format.

-This app was totally inspired by [musicn](https://github.com/zonemeen/musicn), special thanks to them.
+This app was heavily inspired by [musicn](https://github.com/zonemeen/musicn), special thanks to them.
-`musicn` was written in Node.js and I rewrite it by rust just for practice.
+`musicn` was written in Node.js and I rewrote it by rust just for practice.
 And this is my first Rust App.
 Hope you love it.